 Key findings

-• Future warming increases the number & duration of droughts everywhere, particularly in the east.
+- Future warming increases the number and duration of droughts everywhere, particularly in the east.

-• Biodiversity is impacted by each additional increment of warming, with the most resilient refugia at higher altitude in Scotland & Northern England.
+- Biodiversity is impacted by each additional increment of warming, with the most resilient refugia at higher altitude in Scotland and Northern England.

-• Subnational application of the results adds value and allows consistent views between studies – e.g. Scottish Highlands; Northern Ireland; Norwich & Norfolk.
+- Subnational application of the results adds value and allows consistent views between studies – e.g. Scottish Highlands; Northern Ireland; the Fens.

 The extent to which adaptation plans and programmes translate into tangible risk-reducing action on the ground, as opposed to adaptive capacity building, remains unclear.
 The UK Adaptation Inventory aims to address this by documenting adaptation ‘on the ground’, based on national reporting to government by public and private sector organisations and a systematic review of peer-reviewed literature.
 This analysis informs the national analysis in terms of identifying operational adaptation as distinct from aspirational adaptation.